olgunataberk/SpaceDerper/README.md

 Feel free to use the project however you want.
-The code might not be tidy or easy to understand.
+The code might not be tidy or comprehensible.
 Graphics taken from opengameart.org, check licenses-gra.txt for more information about artists.

 Controls: